fk652/Big_Data_Project-Fall_2020/datasets/COVID-19-News/README.md

 ├── all_news.txt - concatenation of all .txt files in /cnn_website_news (UNCLEANED)
-├── all_news_by_date.csv - all CNN news + API news grouped by Key (date) -- using news_by_date.py with PySpark on Dumbo HDFS ├── covid_api_news.csv - output of COVID-19 News Data Collection and Cleaning for News APIs ├── news_cleaner.py - PySpark MapReduce program to clean all_news.txt and output to all_news.csv
-├── news_by_date.py - PySpark MapReduce program takes one agrument joined_news.csv and returns all_news_by_date.csv
+├── all_news_by_date.csv - all CNN news + API news grouped by Key (date) -- using news_by_date.py with PySpark on Dumbo HDFS ├── covid_api_news.csv - output of COVID-19 News Data Collection and Cleaning for News APIs ├── get_new.sh - run shell script in high performance cluster with Spark ├── news_cleaner.py - PySpark MapReduce program to clean all_news.txt and output to all_news.csv ├── news_by_date.py - PySpark MapReduce program takes one agrument joined_news.csv and returns all_news_by_date.csv
 └── cnn_website_news